Chechen art: Chechen artists

 Pyotr Zakharov was the first famous painter in Chechen art, being very popular within the 1800s.
 He became popular for his work in self portraits, painting many celebrities in St. Petersburg, Russia.
-Another famous Chechen artist is Amandi Asukhanov, being known for his painting landscapes in the late 1900s.
-Lastly, Zamir Yushaev, who is a more recent painter of Chechen art.
-He specializes in a couple of media, but mainly painting and oil, and is also a cartoonist.
+Another famous Chechen artist was Arbi Rassukhanov (1953 – 2000) a Soviet painter of Chechen origin, best known for his portraits, typical of the Realism style.
+Arbi Rassukhanov's style can be characterized as a form of realism focused on depicting Chechen women and aspects of Chechen life.
+Amandi Asukhanov is being known for his painting landscapes in the late 1900s.
+Lastly, Zamir Yushayev, who is a more recent painter of Chechen art.
+He specializes in several media, but mainly painting and oil, and is also a cartoonist.